-4. Establish a timeline for when you need the dollars in-hand – For each need you identify, you also need to know when the money has to be in-hand so you can look at grant deadlines, when grant proposals are reviewed, and when dollars can be expected.
+4. Establish a timeline for when you need the dollars in-hand – For each need you identify, you also need to know when the money has to be in-hand.
+This helps you evaluate grant deadlines, when grant proposals are reviewed, and when dollars can be expected.
 Some foundations will allow you to pay yourself back if you spend money before the check arrives from a foundation.
 Many will not.
 This is a question you need to ask prior to submitting a proposal.
 If the dollars won’t come in time for the project and you can’t pay yourself back for the expense, should you apply for the funding?
 Probably not.

 5. Identify the program/project geographic focus – In order to determine which prospects might fund your project, you have to know your service area.
 It is one city, county, multi-county area, region of a state, a state, national?
 Once you determine this information, you can even search by foundations who fund organizations in those specific areas. *Note there is a difference in service area and impact area.
 Be sure you are able to identify both.

 6. What is the organization’s total operating budget – Do you know the organizational operating budget of the groups for which you are writing grants?
 When researching foundations, many have limitations based on operating budget.
-Some may say they only support organizations with operating budgets of $250K or less, or organizations with operating budgets of $1 million or more, etc. If you don’t know the budget, how you can determine if these foundations are a good fit?
+Some may say they only support organizations with operating budgets of $250K or less.
+Other organizations support if there is an operating budgets of $1 million or more for example.
+If you don’t know the budget, how you can determine if these foundations are a good fit?

 7. Who has supported the organization in the past – It helps to know which foundations have supported the organization in the past, so there is not a duplication of results.
-Additionally, with that list, you can research when the last time was that they gave, how much, for what program, and if your group is eligible to apply again or not.
+Additionally, with that list, you can research when they last they gave and for what amount.
+Furthermore, you want to know what program(s) were funded and if your group is eligible to apply again or not.
 990-PFs are helpful for locating this information.

 9. Who does similar work – Try to identify two or three nonprofit organizations that do similar work to your organization, as close to your region as possible.
 Then, go out and research who funded those organizations in the past.
 You can cross-reference the funding organizations for these folks and see who has funded you and who has not.
 The ones that have not might be a great fit for you if they have funded similar organizations in your area.